LaunchIt/cordova-plugin-better-camera/README.md

 The initial Android code is based on [https://github.com/shaithana/cordova-plugin-wezka-nativecamera](https://github.com/shaithana/cordova-plugin-wezka-nativecamera)

+The squared camera code is based on [https://github.com/charlesbedrosian/Instant-Mustache](https://github.com/charlesbedrosian/Instant-Mustache)

-### Usage
+## Usage
-We keep the original interface, in a couple different flavor
+We kept the original interface as it is, but we add a couple params:

 #### Android system camera